tooleks/shevchenko-js/README.md

 #### Automatic grammatical gender detection

 This example shows how to use the library to automatically detect the grammatical gender of a Ukrainian anthroponym.
-The example code takes an input object that includes given name, patronymic name, and family name of a person.
-Then, it passes the input object to the `shevchenko.detectGender()` method, which returns the detected gender of the input anthroponym.
-If the method fails to detect the grammatical gender, it throws an error.
-Finally, it logs the declined version of the input object in vocative case to the console.

 ```JavaScript
 const shevchenko = require('shevchenko');